top of page

 If Dempsey’s troublesome ankle did not respond to treatment, then Marvin Hinton would have replaced him but in the end all of the players who were having treatment, including Osgood, were passed fit to play by Harry Medhurst, with one sad exception.
 A pain-killing jab was unsuccessful in enabling Hollins to play, giving the manager a dilemma as the injured midfielder’s spirit, ability and boundless energy was so fundamental to his team’s style of play.
 He could do what he did towards the end of the first game - bring in Mulligan at full-back and push Boyle up into midfield, a role he was experienced and highly competent in.
 The alternative was to bring in Baldwin, with Osgood moving back into midfield.

 BBC1 showed the replay live, to the relief of those who had stayed at home and those forced to go home after the Wednesday game.
 The coverage replaced the superlatively unfunny ‘Me Mammy’ with Milo O’Shea.
-The injured Hollins was recruited to give the BBC TV audience a Chelsea perspective, small consolation for a man who had been a key figure in Chelsea’s progression to the final.
+The injured Hollins was recruited to give the BBC TV audience a Chelsea perspective, but doing summarising work was small consolation for a man who had been such a key figure in Chelsea’s progression to the final.
 It was announced that if the tie were level after extra-time, the winners would be decided on penalties.
 Only 24,000 attended the replay, compared with the 45,000 who had been there on the Wednesday, including maybe 1,000 Chelsea supporters.
 Amancio opined before the replay ‘If we stop Cooke, we will win’ and manager Munoz made a similar point, forgetting that the likes of Hudson and Osgood were also proven matchwinners.

 The Evening Standard felt that Chelsea were confident and Cooke, in the past not always the most disciplined of players, talked about the team’s willingness, under Sexton, ‘to get our heads down…working to get a result’ and felt that, though Real undoubtedly had players with great talent, Chelsea’s application and hard work would see them through.
 Chelsea had stepped up when it mattered in the FA Cup Final replay the previous year to pick up the trophy, and those supporters who had stayed out in Greece, and the hordes watching on TV, desperately hoped they could repeat the performance.